cosmos72/schemesh/doc/faq/faq.md

 Dealing with numbers, vectors, maps, timestamps etc. in a traditional shell quickly becomes unfeasible.<br/>
 The usual reply to such an objection is "for general-purpose programming, use a programming language - not a shell".<br/>
-The issue with such solution is that launching and controlling jobs and pipelines from a general-purpose programming language is non-trivial and extremely verbose.
+The issue with such solution is that launching and controlling jobs and pipelines from a general-purpose programming language is non-trivial and extremely verbose.<br/>
+Also, most general-purpose programming languages are not interactive.

-Schemesh purpose is to fill this gap, i.e. it aims at being **both** a shell and a general-purpose programming environment, where the two aspects blend seamlessly: launching and controlling jobs and pipelines is simple and robust, both from shell syntax and from Scheme syntax - see [README: Job control](../../README.md#job-control)
+Schemesh purpose is to fill this gap, i.e. it aims at being **both** a shell and an interactive general-purpose programming environment, where the two aspects blend seamlessly: launching and controlling jobs and pipelines is simple and robust, both from shell syntax and from Scheme syntax - see [README: Job control](../../README.md#job-control)